bezmoradi/tutorials/go/scope.md

 var Name string = "Go"
 ```

-It only has a variable called `Name` (Pay attention to the casing, as this variable is defined with the first letter in uppercase).
+It only has a variable called `Name` (Pay attention to the casing with the first letter in uppercase).
 Inside the `main.go` file we have:

 ```go
 package main